-This page contains links to download the panels for CS3 and CS4, the panels for CS5 to CC are the same as CS4.
+This page contains links to download the panels for CS3 and CS4.

-3.2.1 Adobe Creative Suite 3
+2.2.1 Adobe Creative Suite 3

 When the user has downloaded the CS3 panels, there will be six text files, each representing a different category of astronomy visualization metadata.
-For Windows, the files need to be copied to the directory,
+For Windows, the files need to be copied to the directory, for Mac the files need to be copied to,